 This is solidly in Hitchcock territory, with elements of Fritz Lang.
 Bonnaire plays a scientist who investigates a dark family secret.
 It’s an antecedent to Claire Denis’ Bastards.
 I don’t want to say too much about the plot, but one of the greatest sequences Rivette ever filmed spends a large chunk of the film’s running time observing Bonnaire in minute detail as she travels to the station, takes an intensely suspenseful train ride, and then makes her way to a villa where we expect bad things to happen.

 How to see it: This was released on region 1 dvd, and it is still available and very inexpensive.
 I bought it.
 It is a picture box dvd, however, and it cannot be zoomed without cropping.
 I am very envious of anyone who gets to see a theatrical presentation of this.
 There should be a CMG blu-ray eventually.

 I would describe this as Altman meets Renoir.
 It’s about a traveling Italian theatre troupe performing a Pirandello play in Paris.
 The star and director are a married couple.
 While in Paris they get embroiled in a trio of interlocking love triangles (mirroring the play they are performing).
-Va Savoir is good, but clearly a minor work.

 The Story of Marie and Julien [Histoire de Marie et Julien] (2003)